scala/docs.scala-lang/_overviews/toolkit/web-server-websockets.md

 ```

 The JavaScript code opens a WebSocket connection using the `ws://localhost:8080/websocket` endpoint.
 The `ws.onmessage`
-event handler is executed when server pushes a message to the browser and `ws.onclose` when the connection is closed.
+event handler is executed when the server pushes a message to the browser and `ws.onclose` when the connection is closed.

-Create an endpoint for serving static files using `@cask.staticResources` annotation and the endpoint for handling
+Create an endpoint for serving static files using the `@cask.staticResources` annotation and an endpoint for handling
 the WebSocket connection.

 {% tabs web-server-websocket-1 class=tabs-scala-version %}